FileWave Client

 }

-Using the above Debug Log Level example for macOS, the Fileset could look like:
+Using the debug logging example for macOS, the Fileset could look like this:

-When deployed to a client, the Debug Log Level should switch to 99 and the log file should reflect this change immediately on Fileset activation.
+When the Fileset activates on a client, Debug Level should switch to 99 and the client log should reflect the change.

-Always test with one or a small subset of devices, before deploying further.
+Always test with one device or a small pilot group before associating the Superprefs Fileset more broadly.

 False